cooperstrahan/Smart_Contract_Hackathon/Simple_Contract/README.txt

 - Deploy Contract again

+Go to Where this project has been downloaded
 Open terminal window
 npm install web3

-- Copy ABI into the
+- Copy ABI into the index.html file
+- Copy "To" Address of deployed contract into the index.html file

+run file with command:
+python3 -m http.server